jovandeginste/jovandeginste.github.io/_posts/2016-05-29-migrating-internal-documentation-from-mediawiki-to-gollum.md

 I like MediaWiki and WikiPedia as a consumer.
 I used to like it as a producer when I started documenting procedures at my job - let's say about 10 years ago now.
 But very quickly, I started avoiding it for documentation, and the result was that my documentation was lacking and/or all over the place (depending on the project).
 As a proof of concept, I wanted to deploy a [Gollum](https://github.com/gollum/gollum) site and see how feasible it is to migrate our current MediaWiki content to it.

 For extra credits, I wanted to preserve the change history in the documentation.
 I would try to create git history as if every wiki revision was a single commit.
-Input for Gollum could be the source `wiki`, or either `reStructuredText` or `Markdown` (not decided yet).
+Input for Gollum could be the source wiki, or either reStructuredText or Markdown (not decided yet).

 Instead of a big bang attempt, I prepared some migration steps:

 1. export MediaWiki (including all revisions) to a single xml file using its built-in tool
-2. extract the single xml into separate yaml files per revision
+2. extract the single xml into separate `yaml` files per revision
-3. convert the Wiki syntax in the yaml files to `html` and save it in a new yaml file
+3. convert the Wiki syntax in the `yaml` files to `html` and save it in a new `yaml` file
-4. convert the `html` files to `rst` and `md` and save them in a new yaml file
+4. convert the `html` files to `rst` and `md` and save them in a new `yaml` file
-5. generate `git commit` from every 2nd step yaml file in chronological order.
+5. generate `git commit` from every 2nd step `yaml` file in chronological order.
    a. overwrite the respective file with the new content
    b. commit with author's name and mail address, using the comment from the revision as commit message
 6. load the constructed git repository into a clean Gollum installation (using Docker of course)